Crane1195/GCCPCB/code/README.md

 This code currently utilizes Nicohood's Nintendo library : https://github.com/NicoHood/Nintendo

-and MHeironimus' Arduino Joystick Library : https://github.com/MHeironimus/ArduinoJoystickLibrary
+MHeironimus' Arduino Joystick Library : https://github.com/MHeironimus/ArduinoJoystickLibrary

-This code started as DIY Smashbox code by simple, had all of its logic changed to fit the B0XX manifesto's two modifiers/situational modifiers by Snapple, had many positional values corrected by Danny, and Hexadecimal added 2ip with no reactivation as an SOCD method which is the method the B0XX uses.
-I fixed many other positional values, added Ultimate/PM modes, added 2ip as an SOCD option, fixed various issues, and have now added native USB PC control.
+dmadison's Nintendo Extension Controller Library : https://github.com/dmadison/NintendoExtensionCtrl

+taker for suggestions regarding modifiers in the Smash Ultimate profile.

+As of July 4th 2019 : I rewrote the entire program to increase efficiency, increase readability, to make adding new profiles easier, to improve the Smash Ultimate mode, and to add Nunchuk functionality.

+I plan on implementing the Wii Classic Controller and NES/SNES mini controllers, and automatic mode switching depending on if you plug into a Gamecube/Wii, Gamecube to USB adapter, or PC.

 # Using my GCCPCB code